vcanus/vcanus.github.io/_pages/introduction.md

 ## Objective
 ```
  - Ideas to reality with software technology
- - Data Innovator with specialty in data analysis of time-series, images, and 3D data
+ - Data Innovator in the field of data operations and data analytics
 ```

 ## Actions